Results

 For the fourth consecutive quarter, all size categories tracked by the Lincoln PMI grew in aggregate; however, the indices continue to see variability within performance trends and the movement of multiples.

-While all size categories saw improved fundamental performance, larger companies (i.e. companies with EBITDA > $50 million) continued to grow at a greater rate than smaller companies; this theme aligned with that of the public markets.
+While all size categories experienced improved earnings, larger companies (i.e. companies with EBITDA > $50 million) continued to grow at a greater rate than smaller companies; this theme aligned with the public markets.
 Smaller companies have experienced the greatest degree of multiple compression.
 Investors continue to remain focused on larger and higher-quality companies, as smaller companies tend to have less diverse product and service offerings with higher customer or supplier concentration and therefore less stable earnings and higher risk.

 Summary